keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace-scaling/index.md

 ## Prerequisites

 - See [Self-healing](../#prerequisites).
-- Double-check that you have [Disabled Frequent Issue Detection](../../../reference/monitoring/dynatrace/#disable-frequent-issue-detection) within Dynatrace.
+- Double-check that you have [disabled frequent issue detection](../../../reference/monitoring/dynatrace/#disable-frequent-issue-detection) within Dynatrace.

 ## Configure monitoring